mattaq31/GelGenie/README.md

 - [Peter Bankhead](https://github.com/petebankhead) - QuPath extension development, deep learning algorithms and java development guidance
 - [Alan O'Callaghan](https://github.com/alanocallaghan) - QuPath extension development and java development guiidance
 - [Laura Nicolás-Sáenz](https://github.com/lauranicolass) - Clustering algorithm development
-- We also received advice, gel data (thanks Arun and Stella!) and alpha testing feedback from other colleagues in both the University of Edinburgh and the Dana-Farber/Wyss Institute for which we are incredibly grateful!
+- We also received advice, gel data (thanks Arun, Stella, Yichen, Huangchen, Thomas, Joana and Ricarda!) and alpha testing feedback from other colleagues in both the University of Edinburgh and the Dana-Farber/Wyss Institute for which we are incredibly grateful!

 The project was directly supported by both the [School of Engineering](https://www.eng.ed.ac.uk) (who funded Kiros and Filip) and the [Precision Medicine Doctoral Training Programme](https://www.ed.ac.uk/usher/precision-medicine) at the University of Edinburgh (via Medical Research Council (MRC) grant number MR/N013166/1).
 The EDDIE compute cluster (from the Edinburgh Compute and Data Facility ([ECDF](http://www.ecdf.ed.ac.uk/))) was used to train the baseline machine learning models.